geekodour/mogoz/content/posts/20230405003455-data_engineering.md

 #### Cold start {#cold-start}

 -   If cache crashes, all high traffic goes to db and db can crash again, so we need some way to warm up the cache beforehand

+## <span class="org-todo todo TODO">TODO</span> Layered architecture {#layered-architecture}

+> There is no one fits all architecture that makes sense for all situations.
+In fact it is mostly the opposite.
+The role of an architect is to know how to pick and choose patterns/technologies/methodologies to best solve a problem.
+The worst architects know one way of doing things and force it into every situation.
+>
+> The medallion architecture is one way to architect a data flow.
+Sometimes 3 stages is good.
+Sometimes you just need one.
+Maybe some complicated ones need 5.
+Also the stages don't necessarily need to be physically separate.
+A silver layer consisting only of views is perfectly valid.
+>
+> And for the love of money don’t call the layers bronze, silver and gold.
+I’ve moaned before about it, it is meaningless to users/engineers… like calling 1, 2 and 3.
+Give the layers meaning to what you intend to use them for.
+Raw, validated, conformed, enriched, curated, aggregated … people will know exactly what that layer means just by the name.
+>
+> -   Reddit users

+### Medallion architecture {#medallion-architecture}

+-   `bronze/raw/staging/landing`
+    -   for data you have little to no control over, like data imported from external sources
+    -   We may or may not retain these
+-   `silver/intermediate/transform`
+    -   your main work area, the bulk of tables go to this layer, little to no guarantee about forward/backward compatibility with external systems
+    -   Minimal conversion to [Delta Table]({{< relref "20240503221840-more_on_delta_table_delta_lake.md" >}}).
+Minimal or no typing.
+Append only, may add columns for source file metadata or date or batch job id to rows.
+Will grnerally be 1/5th size of raw
+-   `gold/final`
+    -   data that you expose to external system: optimized for queries, strict schema compatibility, etc

+### How many layers to have? {#how-many-layers-to-have}

+-   Sometimes you might just need `bronze` -&gt; `gold`, sometimes the problem might demand something more than these 3 layers etc.

+### What format should data be in each layer? {#what-format-should-data-be-in-each-layer}

+-   The format could be anything, typical convention is raw will have parquet/json etc. Silver will have something like delta table etc, and gold will be some fast query db etc.
+-   But all of these 3 could be the same too.
+Eg. all of the 3 could be different postgres tables, all 3 could be delta lake tables.

 ## Links {#links}